NateWr/social-venues-events-calendar-pro/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.1 =
+This minor maintenance upgrade just updates some content for the WordPress.org repository.

 = 1.2 =
 This version fixes a critical bug that could appear when the plugin is activated and provides a fallback for displaying the icons in some cases where they wouldn't appear.